willyeverton/ntt_test/README.md

 'composer requires drush/drush'

-In the 'config' folder are the drupal site settings to be imported In the 'backup.mysql' file is the database to be imported by module contrib "Backup and Migrate"
+In the 'config' folder are the drupal site settings to be imported In the 'db' folder is the database to be imported by module contrib "Backup and Migrate"